Leofumagali/Buddiez/README.md

 An entire social network focused on the interaction of pets and their owners.
 Post, comment, add and meet new animal friends.
 Help us to connect our best friends!

-The first time you enter in the website, it might be a little slow cause it's in a free server, but after that, it will run normally!
+The first time you enter in the website, it might be a little slow cause it's in a free server, but after that it will run normally!

 <h1 align="center"><a href="https://buddiez.onrender.com/">Buddiez</a></h1>